cloudigrade/cloudigrade/docs/rest-api-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This request may take a few seconds because of multiple round-trip calls
 to the AWS APIs for each region.
+The "name" attribute is optional and has a
+maximum supported length of 256 characters.

 Request: